experiandataquality/GlobalIntuitive/README.md

 #### Customising labels

 By default the API returns the formatted address using a global 7-line layout.
 This means that the field labels for every country are all the same.
+These are:

+* addressLine1
+* addressLine2
+* addressLine3
+* locality
+* province
+* postalCode
+* country

-In your integration you might wish to change "locality" to "city" or "postalCode" to "post code", for example.
+However, in your integration you might wish to change "locality" to "city" or "postalCode" to "post code", for example.

 1. Access the [_translations.js file](/src/js/_translations.js)